SCAR/ropensci/task_view/antarctic.md

 - [obistools](https://github.com/iobis/obistools) and <pkg>scrubr</pkg> for quality-checking occurrence data.

-- a package for the data behind the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) is in planning: contact [Grant Humphries](mailto:grwhumphries@blackbawks.net).
+- [mapppdr](https://github.com/CCheCastaldo/mapppdr) provides data and other functionality related to the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) project.

-- diet data [sohungry](https://github.com/SCAR/sohungry) and allometric equations [solong](https://github.com/SCAR/solong)
+- Southern Ocean diet data [sohungry](https://github.com/SCAR/sohungry) and allometric equations [solong](https://github.com/SCAR/solong).

 ### Animal tracking

 Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
 See the [spatiotemporal task view](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
 Of particular interest may be:

-- [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.
+- [SGAT](https://github.com/SWotherspoon/SGAT) and [TwilightFree](https://github.com/ABindoff/TwilightFree) provide methods for processing light-level geolocation data that are robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.

 - <pkg>foieGras</pkg> fits continuous-time random walk and correlated random walk state-space models to filter Argos satellite location data.